Instrument Electronics Wiring, Modifications, and Setups

 Setups terms & conditions:

 - Our work policy: DAR always guarantees, with no exception, to make all the necessary step-by-step adjustments covered in our setup procedure list.
 Should we notice any other work that we feel may need attending to on your instrument, we will discuss this with you and only proceed if requested to do so.

 - Your guarantee: All our setups are guaranteed against adjustment movement and failure for a period of one month from the day of collection.
 We are happy to make slight adjustments to your instrument within this period.
 This does not cover string breakages or bad playability issues due to misuse or rough handling, etc…

 - Turnaround times: Allow a time frame of at least 3 days with setups.
 This gives the instrument a chance to acclimate to the shop for 24 hours before starting the setup and enough time to settle after making any adjustments, before the final rechecking.
 We have found this makes for a better quality setup.
-In the event that other work is necessary, (fretwork for example) or additional parts are required, turnaround times can be longer.
-We will contact you if we are unable to meet an agreed turnaround time.
+In the event that other work is necessary (fretwork for example), or additional parts are required, turnaround times can be longer.
+We will contact you if we are unable to meet an agreed upon turnaround time.